Presidential Vision Statement

 Why We Exist

-Eight-two years later, I revisited this question in my inaugural address asking, "Why are we here and what is our unique gift to the world?"
+Eighty-two years later, I revisited this question in my inaugural address asking, "Why are we here and what is our unique gift to the world?"
 The answer remains simple and yet profound—preparing our students to lead and serve.
 We believe that what the world needs most is what we do best.
 The world needs servant leaders.
-But not just any kind of leaders—brilliant servant-leaders marked by faith, wisdom, character, courage, and creativity.
+But not just any kind of leaders—brilliant servant leaders marked by faith, wisdom, character, courage, and creativity.
 Pepperdine produces such leaders.

 That is why we exist.